SolarLune/tetraterm/readme.md

   - [ ] Allow modification / setting these properties numerically
 - [x] Game properties panel.
   - [x] FPS, TPS, frame-time, render count
+- [ ] Cloning Nodes should parent them to the currently highlighted Node
+- [ ] Vertical progress bar / draggable for visualizing or even scrolling through the node tree?
+  - [ ] Display scroll percentage
+- [ ] Scrolling through the node tree with mouse wheel doesn't work?
+- [ ] Follow Nodes
+  - [ ] Built-in free-look camera to not modify the hierarchy when following a node?
+  - [ ] Following Nodes should look at the target
 - [ ] Keybindings
   - [ ] Expand / Collapse All
   - [ ] Expand / Collapse All Up to Current Node